Here are some of the resources available to Mountaineers:

 Top-notch access to judicial clerkships

 Many lawyers who have clerked for a judge describe their clerkship as one of the defining moments of their legal careers.
 A law clerk serves as a close advisor to a judge and is uniquely positioned to gain an inside perspective on how courts make decisions.
 Most clerks find that their experiences behind the bench and the ensuing relationships with their judge pave the way for a fulfilling legal career.
-Students have full access to the resources of the Center for Law and Public Service when looking for clerkship opportunities.
+Students have the support of the Clerkships Committee, led by Professor Mary Claire Davis, when looking for clerkship opportunities.

 Resources for launching public interest legal careers